DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 ## SLO widgets

+After creating your SLO, you can use the SLO Summary widget to visualize the status of a single SLO or an SLO List widget to visualize a set of SLOs.For more information about SLO Widgets, see the [SLO Summary][2] and [SLO List][22] widget pages.

 To proactively manage the configurations of your SLOs, set an [Event Monitor][18] to notify you when events corresponding to certain tags occur.

-After creating your SLO, you can use the SLO Summary dashboard widget to visualize the status of an SLO along with your dashboard metrics, logs and APM data.
-For more information about SLO Widgets, see the [SLO Widgets documentation][2] page.

 ## SLO status corrections